ZZMitch/PredictTreeCC_Landsat_1972to2020/README.md

 # PredictTreeCC_Landsat_1972to2020

+**February 7, 2025**

+[_Using Landsat time-series to investigate nearly 50 years of tree canopy cover change across an urban-rural landscape in southern Ontario_](https://www.tandfonline.com/doi/full/10.1080/07038992.2024.2445836) has been published in _Canadian Journal of Remote Sensing_.

 **December 21, 2024**

 Code from _Using Landsat time-series to investigate nearly 50 years of tree canopy cover change across an urban-rural landscape in southern Ontario_ added.
 Data from that paper are located [on Zenodo](https://zenodo.org/records/13983909).
 Paper has been accepted for publication in _Canadian Journal of Remote Sensing_.